0x3N3jVhPUV/cumulative-delta/README.md

 The application provides the following API endpoints:

+- **GET /exchange/:exchange/symbols**

-- GET `/exchange/:exchange/symbols`: Get a list of symbols available on the specified exchange.
+  Get a list of symbols available on the specified exchange.

+  Example: `GET /exchange/kucoin/symbols`

+- **GET /exchange/:exchange/trade-history/:symbol**

-- GET `/exchange/:exchange/trade-history/:symbol`: Get the trade history for the specified symbol on the specified exchange.
+  Get the trade history for the specified symbol on the specified exchange.

+  Example: `GET /exchange/kucoin/trade-history/BTC-USDT`

+- **GET /exchange/:exchange/cumulative-delta/:symbol**

-- GET `/exchange/:exchange/cumulative-delta/:symbol`: Calculate the cumulative delta for the specified symbol on the specified exchange.
+  Calculate the cumulative delta for the specified symbol on the specified exchange.

+  Example: `GET /exchange/kucoin/cumulative-delta/BTC-USDT`

+Replace `:exchange` with the name of the exchange (e.g., kucoin) and `:symbol` with the trading pair symbol (e.g., BTC-USDT) in the endpoint URLs.

 ## Testing